dfinity/portal/docs/developer-docs/backend/eu-subnets.md

 }
 ```

-## Important notes about deploying to European subnets
+## Important notes about deploying to the European subnet

 When deploying a project to the mainnet using dfx:

 - If your canisters have already been created, dfx will continue to deploy the canisters on the same subnet that they are already located on.

 - If your canisters do not exist yet, when they are created dfx will create them on the same subnet as your wallet canister.
-It is recommended to consistently use the wallet on the European subnet.
+It is recommended to consistently use the same wallet on the European subnet.

 - If your canisters do not exist yet, you can specify the wallet canister that should be used to create them by using the `dfx deploy --wallet <WALLET_CANISTER_ID>`.
 This will create the new canisters on the same subnet where the specified `<WALLET_CANISTER_ID>` is located.